kborgos/DoughDash/README.md

 ### 3rd Party APIs

-DoughDash will leverage the Nutritonix API to obtain calories information for menu items.
-It will also use Google Places API to locate bakeries within a the zip code a customer provides.
+DoughDash will leverage the [Nutritonix]{https://www.nutritionix.com/} API to obtain calories information for menu items.
+It will also use [Google Places]{https://developers.google.com/maps} API to locate bakeries within a customer-provided zip code.